GuidoAMoreira/sumR/README.md

 Since all `sumR` code is in C, a C++ functor cannot be passed as the logFun argument, not even in a templated wrapper.

 None of the C functions do error checking.
 It is the user's responsibility to pass adequate arguments.
+Pay particular mind to the C stack limit (the functions create an array of `maxIter` size).

-If defining an R function with `cppFunction`, make sure it can accept multiple values for argument k.
+If defining an R function with `cppFunction`, be mindful that argument `k` of `logFun` is a single `long`.
+If multiple values are expected, they should be dealt with in the wrapper.